ngivanyh/linux-cis-compliance/README.md

 # `linux-cis-compliance`

-190 - 19 = 171 left
+171 - 29 = 142/190

 ## Description
-Scripts or instructions that ensure CIS compliance (for linux, on the distro independent benchmark).
-Please check thoroughly, and run with root permissions to apply most changes successfully.
+Scripts that ensure CIS compliance (for linux, on the distro independent benchmark v2.0.0).
+Please check thoroughly, and run with root permissions to apply changes successfully.

-## Repository Structure
+## Usage
-If you only want to apply single fixes, open the `single-scripts` folder and open the corresponding folder with the CIS ID of your vulnerability.
-All items are sorted via CIS vulnerablity report ID, either like: `000000` or with a range `000000 - 000001` which indicates that the fix is similar or the same with changes to the input only
+To fix issues one by one, use `single-scripts`, note that `single-scripts` are ordered by the CIS ID, and is no longer being worked on, it is recommended to NOT use them.

-Open `group-fixes` for fixes in bulk that belong to one "group", e.g. for `ssh`, configuring `auditd`, etc.
+The recommended way to use this project is to use the fixes in the `group-fixes`.